Search

 Physical

-Workers may be required to work outdoors.
+Workers may be required to work outdoors or in warehouses with large receiving doors.
 As a result, they may be exposed to extreme temperatures (both cold and heat) and ultraviolet (UV) radiation.

 Where the temperature in the building cannot be controlled adequately, work may be done in hot environments (especially during summer months).
 Alternatively, workers assigned to work in cold or frozen storage areas may experience cold stress.